7331dcr/Serasa-etapa4/README.md

 ### `POST /aluno`
 > Adds a new student
 ### Example request:
-`curl -X POST -H "Content-type: application/json" -d '{ "name":"Lucas Silva" }' 'localhost:8000/aluno'`
+`curl -X POST -H "Content-type: application/json" -d '{ "name":"Fulaninho" }' 'localhost:8000/aluno'`

 ### `POST /gabarito`
 > This creates both a new Prova entity and a reference answer sheet